yardimcilab/batch-curry/README.md

-Batch-curry reads from stdin a YAML list of argument lists and a set of command templates as arguments.
+Curry-batch reads from stdin a YAML list of argument lists and a set of command templates as arguments.
 It curries the commands with the argument lists, runs them, and captures the outputs, storing them in a new list.

 Example: